DanielJ0131/Interactive-House/README.md

   * Simulate core house functions: light on/off states, alarm systems, and temperature sensors.

-  * Make it look good
+  * Make the actual logic so that web and mobile can use for their GUI

 ## Subgroup 4 - Free Choice / Innovation